We are excited to announce the March 2022 Financial Goals Scholarship winner is Kendall! Congratulations!

 Another thing that has helped me clamp down on spending is switching up how I shop for groceries.
 I’ve really liked doing curbside orders at places like Walmart or Aldi.
 For one, these stores are (generally) cheaper than alternatives in my area, like Publix or Target.
 Additionally, when I order ahead or have a set budget and a set grocery list, I find that I spend less because I’m not just grabbing whatever catches my eye.
 I’m able to spend around $30-$40 a week on groceries and eat comfortably.
 This was something that I really struggled with last semester, but this new approach has been incredibly helpful.

 *The Financial Goals Scholarship is sponsored by 1st Financial Bank USA® (1FBUSA).
 Established in the year 1910, 1FBUSA provides quality community banking services in South Dakota, credit card and other financial services to college students and college graduates, and construction lending to builders, developers, and investors from coast to coast.
-1FBUSA will award a $2,000 scholarship to a new winner each month through the end of 2022.
-View full rules and eligibility at 1fbusascholaship.com.
-CollegeData®, a free online college advisory service, has been provided by 1FBUSA for almost 25 years.
+1FBUSA will award a $2,000 scholarship to a new winner each month through the end of 2024.
+View full rules and eligibility at 1fbusascholarship.com.
+CollegeData®, a free online college advisory service, has been provided by 1FBUSA for over 25 years.